-Community Work Skills is 1 of 7 programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
+Community Work Skills is one of 7 programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
 Through a suite of targeted skills and training programs, Skilling Queenslanders for Work aims to improve the skills, employment opportunities and social inclusion of disadvantaged Queenslanders.

 Community Work Skills offers tailored assistance and integrated learner support to job seekers while they undertake a nationally recognised qualification, up to certificate III level.